 Construction Debris, Drywall, Lumber Acceptance

-Construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-Everything is sorted at the Ann Arbor transfer station to maximize recovery — contractors on steady projects often set up commercial recurring hauling agreements.
-You can also follow EPA construction debris recycling guidance to learn about material stream management.
-Call (734) 418-9791.
+Construction projects rely on our roll-off to manage mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+Material is sorted at the Ann Arbor transfer station—a necessary step to maximize recovery—before the residue reaches the landfill.
+Contractors often establish commercial recurring hauling agreements for efficiency, while we suggest following EPA construction debris recycling guidance for every container.

 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need the right container.
-Our reinforced-steel lowboy Roll-Offs handle loads up to 10,000 pounds without a problem.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows dump straight in while keeping the truck within USDOT weight limits on Ann Arbor routes.
+Dense materials need a different container.
+Our reinforced-steel lowboy Roll-Offs are spec’d for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds per trip.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without tripping USDOT truck weight limits on Ann Arbor routes.

-Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—meaning no mixed wood, drywall, or trash—earn our lowest per-ton rate.
-I size and dispatch your container based on a quick call with the site super, and we track the total tonnage for you.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
+We dispatch a container based on a quick call with the site super, and we bill the remaining tonnage for each dumpster.

 Tonnage Limits and Weight Overage Policy